 Times when my brain is tired.
 When my family is sick.
 When I have a migraine.
 When my left arm/hand goes numb from an old injury.
 When I’m working from the hospital waiting room.

-I share this because I know that we all struggle with less than ideal circumstances in our self-employment.
+I share this because I know we all struggle with less-than-ideal circumstances in our self-employment.

 It’s part of the game.

 And sometimes it’s less-than-ideal circumstances that push us into this road of self-employment.

 The question is – how prepared are you for that eventuality?

 If your business is not big enough to hire out for help, then routines, systems, templates, and workflows are imperative to your survival.
 The “hacks” that will save your ass when the chips are down.

 But more than that – it’s how you nurture your business to a place of thriving, not just surviving.

 Systems and “self-programs” are the way we work more efficiently, replicate consistent results, and save valuable time and resources.